 Every municipal authority in the Netherlands has a Municipal Personal Records Database (Basisregistratie personen,BRP).
-This database contains personal records on everyone who currently lives or who once lived in the municipality.
+The BRP contains personal records on all residents, and on those who have left the country (non-residents).
+Persons who stay in the Netherlands for less than 4 months may be registered as non-residents, for instance because they temporarily work or study in the Netherlands.
 These data are not accessible to the general public.

 Online application procedure via Message Box

 You can also request approval to (regularly) perform work in the municipal population register digitally using Message Box.
 You must submit your application to the National Office for Identity Data (RvIG).
 Message Box is a secure email system that enables you as an entrepreneur to exchange digital messages with Dutch government agencies.